Blog

 • Show a "goals vs. progress" bar, and come up with a way to celebrate when you hit your goals.

 The point is to get your stakeholders watching or reading whatever you are sharing.
 If nobody know what you are doing in marketing, then there will be lots of assumptions.
 As we all know, assumptions can be good and they can be bad.
-Make sure your company knows how hard you are working!
+Make sure your company knows how hard you're working!

 How Confident Do You Feel About Your Marketing Abilities?